-We are pleased to be able to inform you that the Covid vaccination programme has now commenced at our designated site, St Colunmba's Church, Manchester Road, Crosspool.
+The Covid vaccination programme is taking place at our designated site, St Colunmba's Church, Manchester Road, Crosspool.
 We are vaccinating people in line with national guidance - see this link for more information.
 You will be contacted via a telephone call or text message to make an appointment at the appropriate time.
 If you are a frontline health or social care worker, at this present time we are asking you to contact your employer or the organisation that you work for to be vaccinated.
 Please do not contact us to make enquiries at this busy time as we will be communicating regularly via our website and text messages as the information filters through to us.
 Given our limited workforce, rules of self-isolation and Covid related absences, this is likely to cause some disruption to our core work.
 With this in mind, it has been agreed nationally to prioritise vaccination rollout and you may find that your routine queries may take longer than usual and appointment waiting times may also be longer than anticipated.
 Thank you for your support.

 If you have received a letter from the national booking system about a vaccination appointment at Sheffield Arena and have any questions about this, please contact the number on the letter.
 The practice does not have any information on the centres and is not able to book appointments for patients at these venues.

 If you would prefer to have your appointment at our local service, you do not need to do anything – we will contact you as soon as an appointment is available.

 For advice on infection control at home please see this link https://www.germdefence.org/index.html